gliese581gg/YOLO_tensorflow/README.md

 According to the LICENSE file of the original code,
 - Me and original author hold no liability for any damages
 - Do not use this on commercial!

+###6.Changelog
+2016/02/15 : First upload!
+2016/02/16 : Added YOLO_tiny, Fixed bug that ignores one of the boxes in grid when both boxes detected valid objects